dmiller2000/strategic_clarity_platform/README.md

 ## Acknowledgments

-**Learning Facilitator:** Jessica C. for providing the robust NLP framework that enables this workplace clarity application.

 **Institution:**  Machine Learning & AI - UC Berkeley Professional Certificate (6 months)

 **Data Sources:** Kaggle, Reddit communities, workplace psychology researchers, and professional review platforms for contributing the authentic workplace narratives that make this analysis possible.

 ---

-*This project represents a novel application of Jessica C's proven NLP methodology to workplace clarity, demonstrating both technical excellence and social impact potential.
+*This project represents a novel application of a proven NLP methodology to workplace clarity, demonstrating both technical excellence and social impact potential.
 The systematic approach to text classification, combined with the important social mission of workplace empowerment, showcases the powerful intersection of artificial intelligence and human equity.*

 **Ready for Module 24 Advanced Implementation.**